Updated Monday, October 18, 2021 at 6:20pm.

-Find the perfect things to do in H-Town this weekend with our Houston Weekend Guide for Thursday, May 20 through Sunday, May 23, 2021.
+Find the perfect things to do in H-Town with our Houston Weekend Guide for Thursday, October 21 through Sunday, October 24, 2021.

 Want to add your event?
 Order a Boosted Calendar Listing and we’ll add it within one business day.

 - Halloween 2021 Events in Houston | Daily – Slip on your costume and head out for a night on the town at one of the 35+ parties, concerts, and celebrations happening in Houston for Halloween 2021.
 Times, prices and locations vary.

 - Kids & Family 2021 Halloween Events in Houston | Daily – Grab the kiddos and show off your costumes at nearly 30 sweet—and a few scary—family-friendly Halloween events taking place around Houston in 2021.
 Times, prices and locations vary.

 - Cristela Alonzo at Houston Improv | Thursday to Saturday – Most recently found on her Netflix stand-up special Lower Classy, Cristela Alonzo can also be heard lending her voice to Cruz Ramirez in Cars 3 and read in her 2019 memoir, Music to My Years. $50 for two to $210 for six.
 Times vary.

 - Hollydays Market of Rosenberg at Fort Bend County Fairgrounds | Friday to Sunday – Home for the Holidays Gift Market presents Hollydays Market of Rosenberg, featuring three full days of vendor shopping from more than 100 merchants selling hand-crafted items, festive goods, decor, photo booths, appearances by Santa, food and drink for sale, door prizes and more, across three indoor buildings at the Fort Bend County Fairgrounds. $6 admission, valid for re-admission on both days; there will be two special ticketed VIP events.
 Times vary.